Myriad-Dreamin/shiroa/packages/shiroa/meta-and-state.typ

 // Export typst.ts variables again, don't use sys arguments directly

+// todo: deprecate me which is conflict with sys.target
 /// The default target is _pdf_.
 /// `typst.ts` will set it to _web_ when rendering a dynamic layout.
 ///